-Body weight: Patients weighing 100 kg or greater had a 29% increase in systemic exposure compared with patients weighing 50 to 100 kg.
+Body weight: Patients weighing ≥100 kg had a 29% increase in systemic exposure compared with patients weighing 50 to 100 kg.

 Use: Labeled Indications

-Colorectal cancer, metastatic: Treatment of metastatic colorectal cancer (in combination with fluorouracil, leucovorin, and irinotecan [FOLFIRI]) in patients who are resistant to or have progressed on an oxaliplatin-based regimen
+Colorectal cancer, metastatic: Treatment of metastatic colorectal cancer (in combination with fluorouracil, leucovorin, and irinotecan [FOLFIRI]) that is resistant to or has progressed on an oxaliplatin-based regimen.

 There are no contraindications listed in the manufacturer’s labeling.

-Colorectal cancer, metastatic: IV: 4 mg/kg every 2 weeks (in combination with fluorouracil, leucovorin, and irinotecan [FOLFIRI]), continue until disease progression or unacceptable toxicity
+Colorectal cancer, metastatic: IV: 4 mg/kg (based on actual body weight) every 2 weeks (in combination with fluorouracil, leucovorin, and irinotecan [FOLFIRI]), continue until disease progression or unacceptable toxicity (Van Cutsem 2012).

 Refer to adult dosing.